sheikaabu11/aws-s3-static-website-hosting/README.md

 When I visited the bucket endpoint URL, I saw my static website successfully displayed in the web browser.
 The index.html page loaded correctly, and all the supporting resources from the assets folder, including images, CSS styles, and JavaScript functionality, were displayed and working as expected.
 This confirmed that the S3 bucket was properly configured for static website hosting and that the website files were publicly accessible through the internet.

-### What I saw when I tested the endpoint

-When I first visited the bucket endpoint URL, I saw...
-The reason for this error was...When I visited the bucket endpoint URL, I saw my static website successfully displayed in the web browser.
-The index.html page loaded correctly, and all the supporting resources from the assets folder, including images, CSS styles, and JavaScript functionality, were displayed and working as expected.
-This confirmed that the S3 bucket was properly configured for static website hosting and that the website files were publicly accessible through the internet.

 ![Image](http://learn.nextwork.org/compassionate_red_daring_abiu/uploads/aws-host-a-website-on-s3_22ce4daf)